rbiedrawa/spring-hexagonal-architecture-poc/Readme.md

-# Hexagonal Architecture / 'Ports & Adapters' Pattern (PoC)
+# Hexagonal Architecture / Ports & Adapters Pattern (PoC)

 This repository demonstrates my Hexagonal architecture implementation in Java/Spring application.

 ## Table of Content

-## 'Ports & Adapters' Pattern
+## Ports & Adapters Pattern

 > Allow an application to equally be driven by users, programs, automated test or batch scripts, and to be developed and tested in isolation from its eventual run-time devices and databases.
 >